-The news around Covid-19 has come as a shock to everyone.
-Here in Vancouver, it has taken a couple of weeks for the message of how serious a threat we are facing to sink in.
-The need for “Social Distancing” has businesses closed and people mostly confined to their homes.
+The news around COVID-19 came as a shock to everyone.
+Here in Vancouver, it took a couple of weeks for the message of how serious a threat we were facing to sink in.
+The need for “Social Distancing” has had businesses closed and people mostly confined to their homes.

 - The buyers have driven by the property or building to ensure that the location and curb appeal is satisfactory.

-These are unprecedented and stressful times for everyone.
-I wish you all the best and hope you can manage to maintain your health and well being in the coming weeks.
+These have been and continue to be unprecedented and stressful times for everyone.
+I wish you all the best and hope you can manage to maintain your health and wellbeing in the coming months.